-As of September 2020 the statutory guidance of Relationships and Sex Education will be compulsory but the teaching does not have to begin until the summer term of 2021.
-This policy has therefore been created to ensure the school meets its statutory requirements.
+As of September 2020 the statutory guidance on Relationships and Sex Education has become compulsory with the full teaching expected from September 2021.
+This policy has therefore been created to ensure the school meets its statutory requirements and we are now teaching RSE across all Key Stages.
 The policy was developed in consultation with the Head of PDC, Head of Science, Heads of School and the pupils' focus group.
-It also takes into account the DFE's Guidance 'Relationships Education, Relationships and Sex Education (RSE) and Health Education February 2019 (Draft).
-This policy fulfils the School's legal obligations.
+It also takes into account the DFE's Guidance 'Relationships Education, Relationships and Sex Education (RSE) and Health Education September 2021.
+This policy follows the guidance and therefore meets its statutory responsibilities.